Regulations & Legal Matters

 The GCA is governed by these legal documents.
 Most relevant to residents are the Covenants and Restrictions, which lay down the specific responsibilities of the association with regard to management and upkeep of common areas and roads, as well as describe the responsibilities of lot owners.
 In addition to these documents, the GCA must also comply with the sections of Virginia law known as the Property Owners' Association Act and the Non-Stock Corporation Act.

 The following additional regulations and procedures have been introduced by GCA boards over the years, often in an attempt to clarify interpretation of the Covenants and Restrictions.

-The GCA has entered into many legally binding agreements over the years, including deeds of transfer.
+The GCA has entered into many legally binding agreements over the years:

 The GCA has contracted with Community Association Group ("Associa") to provide management services to the association until the end of 2020.
 At this time they are providing primarily accounting services.

 Glenmore's Common Areas, as defined in the plats of Glenmore, were deeded at no cost to the Association by the developer, Glenmore Associates, in July 2010.
 (Parts of section S and all of section Q2 were excluded due to impending adjustments relating to the developments of the Livengood and Leake properties.)
 Parcels of "residue" area throughout Glenmore remainder under the ownership of the developer, and were subsequently deeded as common area in 2016.

 Common Areas within the Bremerton Cottages and Scottish Homes were deeded jointly to the GCA and either the Bremerton Cottages Association or the Scottish Homes Association.
 Binding Maintenance Agreements have been recorded with both local associations to define responsibilities for maintenance of jointly owned areas, authority for modifying their use, and resolution of disputes.